Proportionality for Constrained Public Decisions: Justified Representation with Agreement

 We now have that voter group $N'$ holds at least $2nk$ in funds at the rule's end.
 Thus, we know that at least $k$ issues have not been funded and for at least one of these $k$ issues, at least half of $N'$ agree on the decision for it (as the election is a binary instance) while having enough funds to pay for it.
 Hence, we have a contradiction to $\cMES$ terminating.

 Now, assume that some voter $i\in N'$ paid more than $\nicefrac{m}{(\ell + 1)}$ for fixing an issue's decision.
 Since we know that at the end of $\cMES$'s run, each voter in $N'$ paid for at most $\ell-1$ issues, then at the round~$r$ that voter $i$ paid more than $\nicefrac{m}{(\ell + 1)}$, the voters group $N'$ collectively held at least $2nk$ in funds.
 Since at least $k$ issues in were not funded, there exists some issue that could have been paid for in round~$r$, where voters each pay $\nicefrac{m}{(\ell + 1)}$.
 This contradicts the fact that voter $i$ paid more than $\nicefrac{m}{(\ell + 1)}$ in round $r$.
-So, we have that this group of voters $N'$ cannot exist which concludes the proof. \end{proof}
+Hence group of voters $N'$ cannot exist, concluding the proof. \end{proof}

+We now provide a definition of a constraint-aware version of the \emph{MeCorA} rule \citep{skowronGoreckiAAAI2022public}, in an effort to relax the assumption of working in a binary election instance.
+In the unconstrained public-decision model, MeCorA is presented as an auction-style variant of MES that allows voter groups to change the decision of an issue all while increasing the price for any further change to this issue's decision.
+In our constrained version of this rule, voter groups are allowed to pay for changes to the decisions on \emph{sets of issues}, as long as these changes represent a feasible deviation.